supremesnickers/dotfiles/README.md

 # dotfiles
 Well hello.
-This is my collection of tmux, vim and zsh configuration files.
+This is my collection of Doom Emacs, tmux, vim and zsh configuration files.

 The dotfiles are managed using [Stow](https://www.gnu.org/software/stow/).
 Just install with your favorite package manager.
 ```bash